freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-export-to-share-a-code-block.md

 ---

 ## Description

 <section id='description'>

-Imagine a file called <code>math_functions.js</code> that contains several functions related to mathematical operations.
-One of them is stored in a variable, <code>add</code>, that takes in two numbers and returns their sum.
+Imagine a file called `math_functions.js` that contains several functions related to mathematical operations.
+One of them is stored in a variable, `add`, that takes in two numbers and returns their sum.
 You want to use this function in several different JavaScript files.
-In order to share it with these other files, you first need to <code>export</code> it.
+In order to share it with these other files, you first need to `export` it.

 ```js
 export const add = (x, y) => {